mahm0udsaad/cohor-resume-builder/README.md

 - Add & modify the userData on the Dashboard

-1. fix skills form
 2. add languages and courses forms
-3. add education forms
-4. display this information when the user create new resume
+3. display this information when the user create new resume
-5. activate download button

 ## PDF View